Who do I Treat:

-Common (but not all) conditions people come in for:
+Common (but not all) Conditions Treated:

 I have always been a nerd.
 When I was five, my grandparents gave me a microscope.
 I put everything under the lens - plants, bugs, pond water, even my own spit - gross, I know.
 But when observed from the right distance, anything can be beautiful.